OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/mobile-engagement/mobile-engagement-windows-phone-integrate-engagement-reach.md

     public override string GetTextViewAnnouncementUri()
     {
-       // return hello path of your own xaml
+       // return the path of your own xaml
     }

     public override string GetWebViewAnnouncementUri()
     {
-       // return hello path of your own xaml
+       // return the path of your own xaml
     }

     public override string GetPollUri()
     {
-       // return hello path of your own xaml
+       // return the path of your own xaml
     }

     public override EngagementNotificationView CreateNotification(EngagementNotificationViewModel viewModel)